3UU/wordpress-shariff-wrapper/trunk/readme.txt

 plugin.

 = Q: How can I change the design? =
-A: Have a look at the prameters "theme" and "orientation".
+A: Have a look at the parameters "theme" and "orientation".
 They work like the original code parameters that are explained at http://heiseonline.github.io/shariff/

 = Q: Can I add [shariff] on all posts? =
 A: Yes, if do you have access to your wp-config.php file.
 Add define('SHARIFF_ALL_POSTS','[shariff]');
 to it.
-The shortcut will be put on the end of all single sites an processed.
+The shortcut will be put at the end of all single posts and processed.
-You can use all options of that work with the shortcut within a post.
+You can use all options that work with the shortcut.

 = Q: But I want hide it on a single post! =
 A: Do you really know what do you want? ;-) However it is possible.
 Write